 Want to forget the world outside?
 Why wait – head straight to Sanjay Gandhi National Park.

 The Sanjay Gandhi National Park is a mini forest in the Heart of Mumbai and has all-in-one entertainment.

 It has Van Rain mini train, Animal Safari, Caves, a Water fountain, Flora Fauna, Playground, and a playful environment where children and adults can experience nature and spend the whole day with families and friends.

 It is a must-visit place if you are a tourist or even a local in Mumbai.
 Close to the city but a healthy green forest which makes Mumbai proud.

 Enjoy a trip to the beach, a boat ride, and finally, the dream picnic spot.
 Either choose between the two, or you can shuffle between them during the picnic.

 Esselworld offers numerous rides for kids and, of course, heart-stopping rides for adults.
 Including the oh-so-famous rain dance.

 The Water Kingdom offers various slides and pools for kids and adults alike.

-Forget the Spa and Sauna’s, want to get all wet and pumped up, think no more, head straight to Esselworld / Water Kingdom.
+Forget the Spa and Sauna.
+Want to get all wet and pumped up?
+Think no more.
+Head straight to Esselworld / Water Kingdom.